alabsi91/idify-react-component/README.md

 - Several additional methods will automatically be added to the component reference object: `mount`, `unMount`, `forceRerender`, and `getParentName`.

-- You can optionally restrict the IDs that can be used and get additional TypeScript types by passing a second parameter, `ids`:
+- You can optionally restrict the IDs that can be used and get additional TypeScript types by passing the option `ids`:

 ```ts
 const IDS = ['componentId', 'componentId2'] as const;